SUKEBAN AT LARGE

 You can attain enlightenment through years of mental discipline, rigid study, and incessant ritual.
 Or you can just get properly laid once.

 Above you see a poster for Yakuza kannon: Iro Jingi, known in English as Yakuza Justice: Erotic Code of Honor, and to dive right into this one, the movie starts bizarrely when a fisherman hooks the corpse of a drowned woman.
-She died pregnant, and defying all scientific laws, the fisherman delivers the child, though a cadaver obviously can’t produce the labor contractions needed to push a baby out.
+She died pregnant, and defying all scientific laws, the fisherman delivers the child, though in real life a fetus survives only a few minutes once a mother’s incubating machinery stops.
 But perhaps there’s something mystical at work.

 The infant grows into handsome Jirô Okazaki, who has been indoctrinated into monkdom and lives and works on the grounds of a vast temple complex.
 Onto those grounds one day comes Nozomi Yasuda, who is the daughter of a yakuza boss, and is promised to another yakuza boss.
 But she’s broken the engagement, and when her erstwhile fiancée sends men to kidnap her the attempted snatch happens right in front of Okazaki.
 Boy saves girl, and sparks fly.